RENCI/edsreanalysisdoc/README.md

 The core components of the notebook are in a utilities.py package that can be called directly by the user (i.e., outside of the notebook) for more detailed data extractions.
 The **examples** directory contains information on how to do this.

-**We also are planning to deploy the notebook via Binder for more direct and easier access to the demonstration.**

 ### Currently available variables
 1. water level [m MSL]